One family’s attempts to live in a more planet-friendly way

 Mobile phone signal here is good to reasonable, depending on your network.
 Portugal Telecom's MEO network has the best coverage.
 Vodafone is patchy to poor.
 If your network doesn't work here, you'll get a signal in Luadas.

 In summer, the outdoor café in Benfeita has free wifi.
 The café/restaurant in Pardieiros, the next village along from Benfeita, has free wifi year round.
-The PAYG USB dongle I make available for use on the quinta gets a reasonable signal but has a very limited data allowance for the price you pay.
-It isn't recommended for Skype, browsing YouTube or downloading movies.
-My own internet connection is also via USB dongle and also has a limited data allowance, so is not available for volunteers' use except in emergencies.
+My own internet connection is wireless, has patchy reception and a limited data allowance, so is not available for volunteers' use except in emergencies.